Theatre Uncut at the Young Vic

 All the plays are very left-leaning – it would have been interesting to see issues considered from different political perspectives.
 In the post-show discussion, Mark Thomas stresses how important action is when compared to “sitting and tutting”.
 Yet as theatregoers we are just sitting and tutting.
 The issues presented in the plays (racism, religion, poverty, etc) deeply affect lives every day, but in a scripted theatrical setting they become unreal.
 In this sense, Theatre Uncut shows how ineffectual theatre can be as a way of provoking political action; by virtue of its being theatre, Theatre Uncut perhaps begins to undermine its own agenda.

-Theatre Uncut is on at the Young Vic until 23rd November, for further information or to book visit here.
+Theatre Uncut is at the Young Vic until 23rd November 2013.
+For further information or to book visit the theatre’s website here.